Magnesium Sulfate for Preterm Labor

 - Affects the fetus's central nervous system.
 If this medicine has been given to the mother in large doses and the baby is born before the drug has had time to clear the mother's body, the baby may have temporary problems with breathing right after birth.
 These problems are quickly reversed with medicine.

-- Leaves the mother's body in her urine.
+- Leaves the mother's body through her urine.
 The amount of urine she produces is closely monitored to ensure that this medicine does not build up in her bloodstream.

 Mothers on magnesium sulfate are closely monitored.
 Blood pressure and pulse are checked about every 30 minutes for at least the first few hours of treatment.